These are the start-up costs associated with scoping:

 Scopist training course.
 Cost: $2000-3000 (depending on payment plan.)
 It costs more if you train at a court reporting school, and not all scoping courses include lifetime access to updates and support.
 ISS does.
 Be sure to do your research and read the fine print for other schools if you’re shopping around.
 What appears to be the “best” deal probably isn’t.

 Reference books.
 Cost: $100-150.
-The punctuation section is based on Morson’s English Guide for Court Reporters.
+The punctuation section is based on Margie Wakeman Wells’ book, Bad Grammar/Good Punctuation.
+You can buy it on her website at https://www.margieholdscourt.com/.
 You will also need A Court Reporter’s Guide to Medical Terminology by Nathaniel Weiss for the med term unit.
-Be sure to buy both books from the bookstore at ncra.org; they have the best price by far.
+You can purchase that one from the bookstore at http://www.ncra.org; they have the best price by far.
 By phone: 800-272-6272.

 CAT software key (edit version) Cost: $1000-1600.
 For ISS students, Stenograph Corporation offers special pricing on Case CATalyst software.